bisariyon/E-Commerce/README.md

 Withdrawal Management: Provide admins with the ability to verify seller withdrawal requests, update balances, and send email notifications. <Br/>

 🚀 With the power of these cutting-edge technologies, the BISARIYON E-COM delivers a robust and feature-rich multi-vendor website.
-It ensures a seamless user experience, efficient data management, real-time communication, and secure transactions.
-Join me in revolutionizing the e-commerce experience by connecting buyers and sellers in a dynamic and user-friendly environment.
+It ensures a seamless user experience, efficient data management, and secure transactions.

 Feel free to reach out to me for more information or to explore collaboration opportunities.

-#MERNMarketplace #Ecommerce #React #NodeJS #ExpressJS #MongoDB #SocketIO #TailwindCSS #MaterialUI #Innovation #OnlineShopping #RevolutionizingRetail
+#BISARIYONe-com #Ecommerce #React #NodeJS #ExpressJS #MongoDB #TailwindCSS #MaterialUI #Innovation #OnlineShopping #RevolutionizingRetail